Pool and Home Insurance: How Much Your Rates Increase & Requirements

 Inground vs. Above Ground Pools: Coverage Differences

 Not all pools are treated equally by insurers.
-The type of pool you have determines how it's categorized in your policy — and that directly affects your coverage limits and premium impact.
+The type of pool you have determines how it's categorized in your policy, and that directly affects your coverage limits and premium impact.

 Inground Pools

 Inground pools are classified under your "other structures" coverage, which typically equals 10% of your dwelling coverage.
 On a $300,000 home, that's $30,000 in coverage for the pool.
 Because inground pools are permanent and expensive to rebuild, they tend to drive larger premium increases and carry a more significant liability footprint.
+In some states like New Jersey, inground pool owners are frequently required to carry an umbrella policy as a condition of coverage.

 Above Ground Pools